dra2020/rdapy/scripts/data/README.md

 # How to Extract Data from GeoJSON Files

-With fully connected adjacency graphs in hand, you can extract precinct data from the geojson files.
+With fully connected adjacency graphs in hand, you can extract precinct data for scoring from the geojson files.

 ## Create data maps